The Ant Colony, the Universe, and Everything

 But it won’t go away.
 The images linger in my mind, along with the nagging sensation that the structure is most definitely alive.
 I can’t just leave it to die; to be covered over by the concrete of a shopping mall once the project is finished.
 I realise of course, that it’s already made of concrete.
 I should know, I’ve just spent the last few weeks shovelling the stuff in by the bucket load.
 Tonnes of it, to be exact.
 Nothing about it should be alive.
 When I was asked by the professor if I wanted to help with the research, I’d jumped at the chance to earn a bit of extra money over the summer holidays.
 And I had the feeling it would be an interesting project to be involved with.
 But I hadn’t counted on being the only person who could save the world.
 I’m not Superman, for goodness sake.

 But it seems the colony was trying to communicate with me all this time, penetrating my mind with a series of symbols that I couldn’t quite understand.
 How it was doing that I’ve no idea, but it felt alien and unsettling.
 And I knew this – our planet was in grave danger.
 I knew it with a certainty, could feel it deep down in my veins.
-So that evening, after tossing and turning in my bed trying to get to sleep, I gave in and went back to the site that was calling me.
+So that evening, after tossing and turning in my bed trying to get to sleep, I gave in and went back to the site that was insistently pulling at my heart.